neuronsimulator/nrn/simctrl/cvode.rst

     Description:
-        Fills the state variables with the values specified in yvec.
+        Fills the state variables with the values specified in the :class:`Vector` yvec.
         Size of yvec must be equal to the number of states ( ie vector size returned by :meth:`CVode.states`).
 Note that active CVode requires a subsequent :meth:`CVode.re_init` if one wishes to integrate from the yvec state point.